ONSdigital/takeon-ui/Readme.md

 ### Running Tests

-1. Setting up the environment url.
+1. Setting up the environment URL:

-     -  Create a class called url_configs in config_files folder.Add the url.

-               URL_CONFIG = { 'env_url': '' }
+        export TAKEON_URL="URL"
-     - And replace the empty string with the environment url you want to run the tests against.
+        Replace URL with the enviroment url you wish to test.

 2. To run the tests you need to switch to the features folder first.